 Since 2011, we've researched, reviewed and evaluated the best aftermarket in-dash navigation systems on the market.
 Every year, we look at high-end navigation systems, budget GPS navigators and multimedia systems overflowing with entertainment features.
-After over 120 hours of research and evaluation in 2017, we found all the best in-Dash navigation systems for your ride, with the Pioneer AVIC-5200NEX leading the pack.
+After over 120 hours of research and evaluation, we found all the best in-Dash navigation systems for your ride, with the Pioneer AVIC-5200NEX leading the pack.

 The Pioneer AVIC-5200NEX is the most well-rounded aftermarket navigation system.
 It has a big display, 8 million points of interest and an internal amplifier capable of running your stereo.